Basic Elements of the Rainwater Harvesting System Filtering

 ⦁ They better survive lower winter temperatures (surrounding soil minimizes the probability of water freezing or at least delays the process).
 By the same token, they are not directly exposed to scorching sun and UV radiations as all above-the-ground tanks.
 In other words – they stabilize the rainwater temperature!

-⦁ Buried and hidden underground they can be located very close to the principal catchment area (roof) without the need for extensive, underground water conveyance/distribution system.
+⦁ Buried and hidden underground they can be located very close to the principal catchment area (roof) without the need for an extensive, underground water conveyance/distribution system.

 Most concrete rainwater tanks are buried underground.
 Source: Panthers Concrete Tanks (Australia)

 But not everything is “shining”.
 First of all, in the overwhelming majority of cases, concrete tanks have to be made “on-site”.
 The construction (including digging) takes much more time than just transporting, almost ”ready-to-use” plastic, fiberglass, or metal tanks.
 Concrete is porous, and its surface is not only a great natural habitat for algae and all sorts of microorganisms but also difficult to clean (it means more demanding maintenance).
 If poorly designed and constructed, concrete tanks may crack and that may mark the end of their life).
-If the steel-reinforced concrete is used for the construction of the tank, due to concrete’s porousness, water will reach metal.
+If the steel-reinforced concrete is used for the construction of the tank, due to the concrete’s porousness, water will reach the metal.
 Corroded steel will not only contaminate the water, but it may also cause cracks in the concrete’s structure.

 Concrete rainwater tank.
 Source: Apollo Concrete Tanks (Australia)

 And the last (but not least) on the list of problems is the potential chemical contamination of concrete.
-Adding ash from coal-burning industry to increase concrete’s strength and lower its cost (what is quite common practice these days) has a potential impact on the “idyllic” picture of harmlessness.
+Adding ash from the coal-burning industry to increase concrete’s strength and lower its cost (what is quite common practice these days) has a potential impact on the “idyllic” picture of harmlessness.
 Ashes are known for having a high concentration of chemical components that will eventually leach and contaminate the water.
-So, the least you can do when making the decision to build the concrete rainwater tank is to make sure that the concrete is all-natural (or to be sure – use the suitable cement and mix it on-site with sand and gravel).
+So, the least you can do when making the decision to build the concrete rainwater tank is to make sure that the concrete is all-natural (or to be sure – use suitable cement and mix it on-site with sand and gravel).